 Juniper-wood sorrel woodland

-Upland formations of the central highlands of Scotland and of northern England, in which [Juniperus communis] is the most abundant small tree or large shrub, accompanied by ericoids, ferns, grasses, bryophytes and a fairly rich flora of herbaceous dicots.
+Upland formations of the central highlands of Scotland and of northern England, in which Juniperus communis is the most abundant small tree or large shrub, accompanied by ericoids, ferns, grasses, bryophytes and a fairly rich flora of herbaceous dicots.

-| Classification | Code | Title | Relation type |
+| Classification | Code | Habitat type name | Relationship type |

 |---|---|---|---|